dustinpfister/blog_posts/_posts/python-standard-library-inspect.md

 <!-- more -->

-## 1 - Use inspect to find out what I am dealing with when it comes to inspecting something
+## 1 - Type checking with the inspect library, to find out what I am dealing with when it comes to inspecting things

 I have wrote a post on built in functions a little while back, and one helpful built in function is the type function.
 This is a good starting point when it comes to having a tool to know what a given value is.
 However in order to use it to test if something is a module for example I have to not just use the type function by itself, but rather use the name property in an expression in which I am comparing the name property to the string module.
 So if I want to know if something is a module or not, I can do an expression with the type function, or I can use an inspect function such as the is module function.

 So this section Will be a quick overview of some of these methods of the inspect library, and I guess I can also take a moment to touch base on the type built in function while I am at it.

-### 1.1 - Is module
+### 1.1 - The inspect.ismodule method

 When it comes to using the inspect module to start inspecting the contents of a module, it is great to have a way to first find out if I am even dealing with a module to begin with.
 For such a task I can use the is module function of the inspect library to so so.
 An alternative with python by itself would have to involve the use of the type built in function in a simple expression.